coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 hand, because the statement wlog_statement is tedious to write by hand, and sometimes even to read.

-|SSR| implements this kind of reasoning step through the without
+|SSR| implements this kind of reasoning step through the :tacn:`without loss`
-loss tactic, whose short name is ``wlog``.
+tactic, whose short name is :tacn:`wlog`.
 It offers support to describe the shape of the cut statements, by providing the simplifying hypothesis and by pointing at the elements of the initial goals which should be generalized.
 The general syntax of without loss is: